The Coven-Meyerowitz tiling conditions for 3 prime factors: the even case: Fibered grids

-We prove part (II\,a) of Theorem \ref{fibered-mainthm} in Section \ref{fibered-A}.
+The proof is simple and based on the structural results on fibered grids in \cite{LaLo3}.
+This leaves us with the case when

+which we assume from now on.
 In \cite{LaLo2}, the proof of (II\,a) in the odd case is organized according to whether the sets $\cali,\calj,\calk$ are pairwise disjoint or not.
 We depart from that here, considering instead the following sets of assumptions.